 For as long as Stan’s vacancy remains unfilled, he might lose vast sums of money in lost revenue.
 What’s more, he may miss project deadlines, which can negatively impact his reputation with clients and lenders.

 Recruitment agencies have access to vast databases of candidates, not to mention those active on LinkedIn.
 This gives them access to a far greater number of suitable matches than Stan could ever have.
-Therefore, by placing his job advert with a recruitment agency, Stan can reduce his time to hire substantially.
+Therefore, by placing his job advert with a recruitment agency that provides a full 360° recruitment service, Stan can reduce his time to hire substantially.

 What Can They Do For Candidates?